mrdirtbag/Capstone-Project/README.md

     - [x] turn on and off scheduler from settings screen
   - [x] Itentity - show current user icon
     - [ ] invalidate picklist data after icon is activated
-  - [ ] Analytics - to get usage stats
+  - [x] Analytics - to get usage stats

 - [ ] Auto update widget provider

+- [ ] material design
+  - [ ] transition to Make Available and back
-- [ ] Reload calendar data when user is hired.
+  - [ ] transition to Settings and back